vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-how-much-new-money.md

 We do not want to privilege special interests – whether the interests want to make more money for themselves or remain in office or a government job.
-And, however much we believe that a small group of profession- als can make an unbiased and professional decision for us all, any small group will have bias and their own interests.
+And, however much we believe that a small group of professionals can make an unbiased and professional decision for us all, any small group will have bias and their own interests.
 The more they are _experts,_ the more likely they will fall into groupthink.